Skip to main content

 NON-ACADEMIC CREDIT Internships

 If the internship is NOT for academic credit, the student and internship supervisor/employer should decide on an appropriate course of action.
 There are two possible approaches: (1) arrange for remote project-based work, and (2) conclude the internship.
-For best practices in remote work during internship experiences, please view the “virtual internships” section in our Internship Guide for Employers.

 Please note that a student who is in a paid internship but not receiving academic credit is considered to be independently employed and should discuss any employment matters related to COVID-19 with their employer.
 The University is not a party to, and has no control over, a private employment relationship.